Zippy-boy/wire-pod/Installation.md

     - On many Linux distributions, you may need to open the system's Bluetooth settings menu and have it discovering in the background as you try pairing with vector-wirepod-setup.
         -   BLE support is much more stable in the very modern distros, like Debian bookworm, so you don't need to do this on some

 3. Follow the directions.
 The bot should start downloading an update.

-Once it is done, keep the page open but don't do anything else on the page.
-Follow the steps below to install wire-pod.
+4. When the update is done, clear your bot's user data.
+Your bot can technically work with WirePod if you don't, but weird behavior WILL happen and I am not responsible.
+    1. Place Vector on the charger
+    2. Double press his button
+    3. Lift his lift up then down
+    4. Take Vector off of the charger and twist one of the wheels until the cursor is on "RESET" (or "CLEAR USER DATA")
+    5. Lift the lift up then down again
+    6. Move the wheel until the cursor is on "CONFIRM"
+    7. Lift the lift up then down again

 ***